nikhil7289/npapp/README.md

 - create signup page.
 - create user account page.
-- create home page and in the including like : Tvshows , movies , myList , search bar etc .
+- create home page and in the including like : Menu Card etc .
-- Then after if i click home and showing movies and if i clicked movies then it will show my list page .like add movies .& remove movies we can do it this things.
+- Then after if i click home and menu and if i clicked food then it will show my list page .like add order .& remove order we can do it this things.
 - And also we can login and logout page and also we can create new user.